 Today, we’re seeing a shift in the way software, and especially SaaS, is brought into the business.
-Our 2022 SaaS Management Index shows that IT now manages only 27% of an organization’s SaaS, a 35% decrease year-over-year.
-Business units, on the other hand, manage 66% of SaaS, representing a 22% increase.
+Our 2023 SaaS Management Index shows that IT now manages only 18% of an organization’s SaaS, while business units and employees own the remaining 82%.
 With more business units and even individual employees purchasing SaaS, it can be difficult for IT teams to maintain central visibility into what’s been purchased, how much was spent, and who is using those tools over time.

 As a result, it’s not uncommon for tools to be underutilized or even outright abandoned – which equates to a waste of money that could be spent on other resources.
 To make the most of your SaaS tools and budget, you have to start with visibility.
 Many businesses have even added a new position, a SaaS Manager, to address this need.